The Pupil Premium was introduced in April 2011, and paid by means of a specific grant based on school census figures for pupils.

 - Pupil Premium is clearly identifiable within the budget ;

-- The Head teacher, in consultation with the governors and senior staff, will decide how the Pupil Premium is spent for the benefit of entitled pupils ;
+- The Head teacher, in consultation with senior staff, will decide how the Pupil Premium is spent for the benefit of entitled pupils ;

 - The school will assess what additional provision should be made for the individual pupils ;